msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 And you can also make blueberry jelly from a basket of blueberries, unrefined sugar, and apple juice.
 And so on.

+The recipe just says what you do to "fruit" and "a sweetner" and "the liquid" to make fruit jelly.
+But when you follow the recipe, you use actual fruit that you bought or collected where it says "fruit" and the sugar you have on hand where it says "the sweetener" and tap water where it says "the liquid".

 .. activecode:: ac-func-warmup
     :language: python